There is plenty of scientific evidence on the benefits of floating on the body and mind. Here are some key points from decades of research

 The magnesium in the Epsom salt eases muscle, joint, and low back pain, as well as increasing circulation and reducing blood pressure.
 A 2006 study involving seventy patients, 54 of which who had stress-related pain, found that after twelve flotation-REST treatments pain, stress, anxiety, and depression decreased.
-Optimism or positive attitude, sleep quality, and prolactin increased and stayed increase for up to four months after treatment.
+In addition, optimism or positive attitude, sleep quality, and prolactin increased and stayed increase for up to four months after treatment.
 It was determined that flotation-REST is an effective way to treat stress-related pain.

 Fibromyalgia, a disease which is characterized by widespread pain and fatigue, is relieved with floating.
 In his paper, “The Effects of Flotation REST on the symptoms of Fibromyalgia,” Dr. Borrie found that study participants diagnosed with Fibromyalgia experienced, “significant reductions in pain, muscle tension, stress, anxiety, and sadness, as well as significant increases in relaxation, feelings of well-being, energy, and ease of movement,” after only three sessions.
 These subjects also experienced better sleep quality.